Automated Code Review with Claude Code, Playwright, and Notion (MCP)

 -- npx -y @notionhq/notion-mcp-server

-with your token, and hit Enter.
-You should now have both servers connected.
+Of course, change ntx_xxx for your token, and hit Enter.
+Now you should have both servers connected.
 Claude Code can:

-- Write and save reports in a live Notion database.
+• Write and save reports in a live database in Notion.

-This is what we'll use to play with MCP and Claude Code.
+This is what we are going to use to play with MCP and Claude Code.

 graph LR